 Autogenous SRP vaccines can be made in a variety of adjuvants, dose volumes, pathogen combinations, and routes of administration.

 Autogenous vaccines carry no USDA approved label claims for efficacy; therefore use according to the recommendation of your poultry veterinarian.

-If you prefer a commercial Salmonella product, check out our Vaxxon® SRP® SE, which brings you all the same SRP benefits, but in a USDA licensed vaccine
+If you prefer a licensed Salmonella product, check out our Vaxxon® SRP® SE, which brings you all the same SRP benefits in a USDA licensed vaccine.